Storefront for Art and Architecture – New York

 Located in Lower Manhattan’s SoHo neighborhood, the Storefront gallery is the public venue of the institution.
 It was designed in 1993 by architect Steven Holl and artist Vito Acconci as a very peculiar street-level wedge-shaped space, with a triangular footprint from 1-meter to 7-meter (3,2 to 23 feet) wide.

-The gallery features an ingenious facade, made in fiber-reinforced concrete, whose pivoting panels make it possible to “open” the building and expand its interior on to Kenmare street’s north sidewalk, thus creating a permeable space in which private and public realm combine.
+The gallery features an ingenious facade, made in fiber-reinforced concrete, whose pivoting panels make it possible to “open” the building and expand its interior onto Kenmare street’s north sidewalk, thus creating a permeable space in which the private and public realms combine.

 Therefore, despite the narrow shape of the gallery and the limited floor area available, the peculiar structure of the Storefront allows artists to create site-specific installations that creatively play and interact with the architectural and urban framework they are located in.

-Storefront for Art and Architecture while hosting the exhibition Measure (2015); photo by Brett Beyer
+Storefront for Art and Architecture during the exhibition Measure (2015); photo by Brett Beyer

 Steven Holl and Vito Acconci, Storefront for Art and Architecture, plan and south elevation

-The Storefront gallery facade fully closed; photo: Peter Guthrie (CC BY-NC-ND 2.0).
+The Storefront gallery’s facade fully closed; photo: Peter Guthrie (CC BY-NC-ND 2.0).

 Photo by Lauren Manning